-|Chemical compounds: Q4 2013
+|Chemical compounds: Q1 2015

-|Shale gas: A renaissance in US manufacturing?
+|Shale gas: Still a boon to US manufacturing?

 US shale gas development is maturing swiftly and its momentous growth is not only changing the country’s energy mix, and affecting energy markets globally.
 It’s also giving US manufacturing a boost through significant cost savings and job creation.

 |Global Economic Crime Survey: What's the economic crime picture in the chemicals industry?